 The proof involves several major steps.
 First, one needs to show that universal learning is achievable for a large class of processes.
 In particular, we show that deterministic $\Ccal_2$ processes are learnable, where $\Ccal_2$ is the characterization of learnable processes for supervised learning or stationary contextual bandits.
 This is achieved by assigning each distinct instance a multi-armed bandit learner designed to learn the best action for this instance, which corresponds to pure \emph{personalization}.
 Next, we argue that $\Ccal_1$ processes---the characterization of learnable processes for countable action spaces $\Acal$ in stationary contextual bandits---can be learned with the same structural risk minimization approach introduced by \cite{blanchard:22e} for stationary contextual bandits, which corresponds to \emph{generalization}.

 The main challenge is to show that one cannot universally learn both classes of processes (deterministic $\Ccal_2$ and $\Ccal_1$) with a unique algorithm.
-At the high level, we show that personalization and generalization are incompatible, proceeding by contradiction.
-Precisely, we consider a $\Ccal_1$-like algorithm, where instances are i.i.d. during a phase, then the same sequence is repeated several times.
-For each duplicate, the reward is identical and has the following behavior: one \emph{safe} action $a_2$ always has relatively high reward, and an \emph{uncertain} action $a_1$ has random reward.
+At the high level, we show that by contradiction, personalization and generalization are incompatible.
+We consider a $\Ccal_1$-like algorithm, where instances are i.i.d. during a phase, then the same sequence is repeated many times.
+The reward is identical for each duplicate and has the following behavior: one \emph{safe} action $a_2$ always has relatively high reward, and an \emph{uncertain} action $a_1$ has random reward.
 We then show that because of the $\Ccal_1$ property, the algorithm needs to follow the safe action in order to be consistent: if it explores the uncertain action too often, the incurred loss is significant.
 More precisely, we show that the exploration rate of the unsafe action $a_2$ decays to $0$.
 Once the algorithm reaches a certain threshold, we stop the stochastic process and consider a realization of the uncertain rewards and $\Ccal_1$-like process.
-Once this is taken as deterministic, the optimal policy would be to use the action $a_2$ when it has high reward, which the algorithm did not perform.
-By repeating this process inductively with decaying threshold, we can show that on a deterministic $\Ccal_2$ process, the algorithm is not universally consistent.
+Once these are taken as deterministic, the optimal policy would be to use the action $a_2$ when it has high reward, which the algorithm did not perform.
+Repeating this process inductively with decaying threshold, we can show that on a deterministic $\Ccal_2$ process, the algorithm is not universally consistent.